nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a person to SocialBook.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS dob/DATE OF BIRTH [pri/PRIORITY = LOW] [income/INCOME = 0] [famsize/FAMILY SIZE = 1] [r/REMARK] [t/TAG]...​`
+* Parameters can be inputted in any order.
+* Duplicated names are not allowed to be added.
+* Blank parameters are not allowed.
+* `PHONE` should contain at least 3 digits.
+* For optional parameters like `PRIORITY, INCOME, FAMILY SIZE`, if not specified, their values will be defaulted to `LOW, 0, 1` respectively.
 <box type="tip" seamless>

 **Tip:** A person can have any number of tags (including 0)
 </box>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 dob/9 Mar 1999 famsize/3 income/5000`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 dob/25 Dec 2002 pri/MEDIUM t/criminal`

 ### Listing all persons : `list`

-Shows a list of all persons in the address book, automatically sorted by their priority from HIGH to LOW.
+Shows a list of all persons in the address book.
+This list is by default sorted based on priority from HIGH to MEDIUM to LOW.

 Format: `list`

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person's details in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [dob/DATE_OF_BIRTH] [pri/PRIORITY] [income/INCOME] [r/REMARK] [famsize/FAMILY SIZE] [t/TAG]…​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** e.g. 1, 2, 3,…​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, all existing tags of the person will be removed and replaced with updated values i.e editing of tags does not cumulatively add them to current tags.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the person’s tags or remarks by typing `edit INDEX t/` or `edit INDEX r/` where `INDEX` is the person's index.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.